2008–09 FC Basel season: Champions League

 Sporting Clube de Portugal were the opponents on Matchday 2, played in the Estádio José Alvalade on 1 October.
 The home team started well, played forwards and Derlei proved he was a dangerous striker.
 But Basel were soon in the game, Jürgen Gjasula made space for himself, but his early shot but failed to be dangerous for Rui Patrício.
 Not long afterwards Tonel was forced to make a desperate clearance so that Marco Streller did not have a clear run at goal.
-The hosts were putting more pressure on, but Basel had the first clear-cut chance through defender David Abraham.
+The hosts were putting more pressure on, but Basel had the first clear-cut chance threw defender David Abraham.
 The Argentinian centre-back was given plenty of time and space to take on Streller's pass, but his shot went wide.
 Derlei had the next chance but failed to control the ball.
-Sporting had two more good chances before half-time, through Leandro Romagnoli and Fábio Rochemback.
+Sporting had two better chances before half-time, through Leandro Romagnoli and Fábio Rochemback.
 After 49 minutes Derlei almost broke the deadlock, but he headed João Moutinho's acrobatic overhead cross against the post.
 But ten minutes after half time the Basel defenders beat themselves with a bizarre own-goal.
 Abraham attempted to clear under pressure struck the ball hard, but it hit Reto Zanni and looped back behind goalkeeper Franco Costanzo into the net.
 Two minutes later Romagnoli almost increased the lead, but the keeper fisted his powerful shot into the out.
 Basel reacted, but Benjamin Huggel was denied the equaliser as Rui Patrício made a sprawling save.
 The goalie was then forced by Gjasula's free-kick to tip the ball over the top.
 In the last minutes Sporting exploited the extra space that the forward moving visitors were leaving behind them.
 First Derlei was unlucky with a header, again being denied by the post.
 He then had an effort ruled out for offside by Italian referee Nicola Rizzoli and his linesman, but he found his efforts rewarded as he netted the 86th minute.
 Despite defending well and causing a few scares at the other end of the park, Basel were defeated 2–0.